velexi-research/VLXI-Cookiecutter-Research/README.md

      ```

      * Review the Julia package dependencies for the project, and update them
        as needed using the Julia package manager.
-See [Appendix C][#Appendix.C]
-       for a quick reference of Julia package manager REPL commands.
+For a quick reference of
+       Julia package manager REPL commands, see the
+       [Julia Quick Reference][julia-quick-reference].

 4. Configure Git.